Updated: Apr 21, 2022

 We started with DE which was a fantastic introduction to the prospect of schooling our children at home.
 After a while we moved on to homeschool ourselves as I wanted more flexibility with subject choices and how and when we chose to study.

-We tend to be an eclectic homeschool family right now.
+We seem to be a relaxed homeschool family right now.
 I enjoy the flexibility of being able to use various methods to keep learning interesting and fun for my kids.
 Some terms I will buy a curriculum which we will follow for a specific subject and other times I will create my own along the interests of my children.
 There are many fantastic homeschool resources out there and many of them are free, so you don't have to spend a lot of money to give your child a quality education.
 Do some Pinterest research and find something that works for you.

 Once you have decided what method you are going to use you need to either source what you are going to teach by buying it online or in a store, getting it free or creating it yourself.